See all Profiles

 Biography

-Dr. Tia C. M. Tyree is a Professor at Howard University and Program Director for the Graduate and Teaching Associates Development Program.
+Dr. Tia C. M. Tyree is the Interim Associate Dean, Professor at Howard University and Program Director for the Graduate and Teaching Associates Development Program.
 She teaches graduate and undergraduate communications courses with a focus on strategic communications, social media and African Americans.
 Her research interests include hip hop, rap, reality television, film, social media as well as African-American and female representations in media.
 She has several published book chapters and peer-reviewed articles in journals, such as those in Women and LanguageHoward Journal of CommunicationsJournalism: Theory, Practice & Criticism; Journal of Black Studies and the International Journal of Emergency Management.
 She is the author of The Interesting and Incredibly Long History of American Public Relations and coeditor of HBCU Experience – The BookSocial Media: Pedagogy and Practice as well as Social Media: Culture and Identity.
 She is also cofounder of the Social Media Technology Conference and Workshop, which is a conference designed to bring both professionals and academicians together to discuss cutting-edge research and trends in social media.

 Education & Expertise